eecs280staff/tutorials/docs/setup_git.md

 <img src="images/github005a.png" width="768px" />

 You now have a project page for your remote repo.
-In this example, japplefield's project page is [https://github.com/japplefield/p1-insta485-static](https://github.com/japplefield/p1-insta485-static).
+In this example, awdeorio's project page is [https://github.com/awdeorio/p2-cv](https://github.com/awdeorio/p2-cv).
 You won't have access to it because it's private, but your page should look similar.

 <img src="images/github005b.png" width="768px" />